-Under a new proposal announced by Ofgem in June, suppliers will be required to automatically compensate customers if their switch goes wrong – we think this is great news and are really pleased at the steps Ofgem are taking to protect consumers.
+Under a new proposal announced by Ofgem in June, suppliers will be required to automatically compensate customers if their switch goes wrong – we think this is great news and are really pleased with the steps Ofgem are taking to protect consumers.

 The proposal for automatic compensation should be in place January next year and we hope these new protections give customers the confidence to shop around, find the best energy deals and switch suppliers.
 Although switching problems are rare, the new proposal should serve as an incentive for suppliers to reduce the number of problems and boost consumers’ confidence in switching.